Urinary leakage and coughing: why when I cough I pee

 Stress urinary incontinence (SUI) is characterized by involuntary loss of urine during activities that increase intra-abdominal pressure, such as coughing, laughing, lifting, or physical activities.

-So if you say to yourself "when I cough I pee", know that this urinary leakage can be discreet to moderate and is often due to weakness of the pelvic floor muscles or the urethral sphincter.
-Risk factors for SUI can be multiple, including:
+So if you say to yourself "when I cough I pee", know that these urinary leaks can be discreet to moderate and are often due to weakness of the pelvic floor muscles or the urethral sphincter.
+The risk factors for SUI can be multiple, including:

 • age